Does Dominican provide transportation?

 Dominican does not grant full tuition waivers.
 However, those in financial need may apply for partial tuition reduction through Smart Tuition Aid.
 Applications for these reductions are available after acceptance and are reviewed in mid-April.
 Work/study grants are based solely on financial need, and reductions apply to tuition only.
 All fees must be paid in full.

 Dominican High School supports the policies of the Louisiana High School Athletic Association.
 In doing so, Dominican High School may not promise or offer athletic scholarships of any kind.
 Violations may result in loss of eligibility for the student, coach, and/or school.

-As an 8th grader, team sports are played at the junior high level only.
-As a freshman, we follow the guidelines set forth by the Louisiana High School Athletic Association.
+We follow the guidelines set forth by the Louisiana High School Athletic Association.
 For questions or information, please call the Athletic Office at 504-865-9401, ext.
 5011.